fluca1978/fluca1978.github.io/about.md

 <a name="music"></a>
 # Me by *Music*

-What I run pretty much everyday on my music device player:
+What I play  everyday on my music device:

 - *Depeche Mode*;
 - *Soundgarden* and *Audioslave*;